Grab a cup of tea and let's begin the tour.

 Year 3 to Year 5

-The curriculum includes Maths, English, Science, French, History, Geography, Religious Studies, Information Technology, Music, Art, P.E. and Games, with Latin from Year Five onwards.
+The Lower School curriculum includes Maths, English, Science, French, History, Geography, Religious Studies, Information Technology, Music, Art, P.E. and Games.

 Boys start taking on more responsibility for their learning, including the completion of homework each evening.